Hold on!

 As a result, they may take a cut of your profits, which becomes increasingly problematic as your business grows.

-Pursuing custom app development, on the other hand, means you own your code, so everything you make through your app is yours to keep.
+Pursuing custom app development, on the other hand, means you keep your code, so everything you make through your app is yours to keep.

 Admin dashboard to our ecommerce store customers